|Location:||North Vancouver, BC|

 |Gross Floor Area (m2):||235.5|

-We preserved the front porch and refurbished the original north windows and front door.
-A high performance envelope, including triple glazed windows, was hidden behind the heritage exterior of the north half of the house.
-Half of the main floor has board and batten walls and craftsman features to match the original house.
-Old growth fir from the heritage structure was salvaged to create custom millwork, furniture and a chandelier.
+Half of the main floor interior has board and batten walls with craftsman features to match the original house.
+Old growth fir from the heritage structure was salvaged to create custom millwork, furniture and a chandelier that complement the open plan interior.

-The project highlights Vancouver creative artists.
-The house doubles as a gallery for paintings by Vancouver artists and we used local artisans to create custom elements such as indoor and outdoor furniture and light fixtures.
+The home also highlights Vancouver creative artists, doubling as a gallery for paintings by artists and featuring works of local artisans who created custom elements such as indoor and outdoor furniture and light fixtures.
+The owners and their guests enjoy the benefits of excellent air quality, comfort and soundproofing in an elegant open plan space that pays homage to the home’s Craftsman beginnings.